 Instructions

-• In a large bowl with an electric mixer, beat butter and sugar on high until creamy.
+- In a large bowl with an electric mixer, beat butter and sugar on high until light and creamy.

-• Add eggs, vanilla, and sour cream and beat until smooth.
+- Add eggs, sour cream and vanilla, and beat until smooth.

-• Add baking soda, baking powder, and salt and mix until combined.
+- Add baking soda, baking powder, and salt and mix until combined.
 Add flour and beat on low until no white remains — dough will be soft, almost like cake batter.
-THIS IS FINE.
+This is how it should be.

-• Preheat oven to 350 degrees F and line baking sheets with parchment paper.
-Drop by heaping tablespoonfuls onto baking sheets 2-3 inches apart and bake for 10-12 minutes, until edges are golden and centers are set.
+- Preheat oven to 350 degrees F and line baking sheets with parchment paper.
+Drop by rounded tablespoons onto baking sheets 2-3 inches apart and bake for 10-12 minutes, until edges are golden and centers are set.
+They do puff and spread quite a bit so don't make them too big!

 Nutrition Information